May 15, 2026

 Keyword alerts fire on everything.
 Crisis alerts need to fire on the right things, which means stacking conditions, not just matching terms.
 Negative sentiment plus a named executive plus a Tier 1 publication plus readership above 10,000: that's a crisis signal.
 Any one of those conditions alone might not be.
 See real-time media monitoring platforms for how alert speed and configurability vary across platforms.

-Alert fatigue is a real operational risk when monitoring is poorly calibrated.
+Why it matters in a crisis: Alert fatigue is a real operational risk when monitoring is poorly calibrated.
 When every mention triggers a notification, teams become desensitized and eventually miss what matters.
 The goal is an alert your team trusts to mean something every time it fires.

 Automated Analysis at the Article Level